 the care of patients in an outpatient clinc at St.

-Vincents Hospital.
-In 2006, he was instrumental in launching
+Vincents Hospital and also was instrumental in launching

-a pioneer acupuncture training program offering advanced clinical
+a pioneer acupuncture training program there, offering advanced clinical

 knowledge to licensed acupuncturists while working along side physicians